henrik253/Follow-Person-Goal-Publisher-ROS2/README.md

 ### Bachelor Thesis

 This project is part of a bachelor thesis at **Hochschule Trier** and is currently in the development phase.
-It aims to adapt and analyze various tracking methods for mobile cognitive systems, specifically focusing on the following methodologies:
-- ATMOS
-- NavTrack
-- FollowMe

 ## Run this Project